input-output-hk/peras-design/docs/reports/tech-report-1.md

 ![Settlement failure probability / depth](../diagrams/settlement-failure-probability.png)

-We also have anecdotal evidence from observations of the Cardano mainchain over the past few years that the settlement time is much shorter than the theoretical bound as basically forks over 2 blocks length are exceedingly rare, and no fork over 3 blocks length has been observed on core nodes since the launch of Shelley.
+We also have anecdotal evidence from observations of the Cardano mainchain over the past few years that the settlement time is much shorter than the theoretical bound, as basically forks over 2 blocks length are exceedingly rare, and no fork over 3 blocks length has been observed on core nodes since the launch of Shelley.

 ### Settlement bounds for Peras